trymeka/agent/README.md

 ## Benchmarks

-The agent primarily focuses on web browsing today, and achieved state-of-the-art benchmark results in the WebArena and WebVoyager benchmarks.
+The agent primarily focuses on web browsing today, and achieved state-of-the-art benchmark results in the WebArena (70.5%).

-[benchmark bar graph images]

 Read more about the details of the benchmark results here.